11 July , 2025

 3. Gamla Stan (Old Town)

 Bellman was a frequent visitor to Gamla Stan, which has a rich history and winding alleys.
 Visitors can experience the atmosphere that inspired his work by taking walking tours that frequently highlight the places mentioned in his songs.
-Among the notable locations are Källaren Gyldene Freden, a fabled tavern that Bellman visited and that appears in his poetry.
+Among the notable locations is Källaren Gyldene Freden, a fabled tavern that Bellman visited and that appears in his poetry.

 4. Haga Slott